plainionist/plainionist.github.io/_posts/2023-02-05-TickSpec-with-Code-Generation.md

 The final step left was to integrate my little code generator into the build process of my project so that new derived classes get generated whenever I create a new feature file.
-The simples approach is to create a new target in the test project and use the ```BeforeTargets``` attribute to hook it into right place of the build process:
+The simples approach was to create a new target in the test project and use the ```BeforeTargets``` attribute to hook it into the right place of the build process:

 ```xml
 <Target Name="GenerateFeatures" BeforeTargets="BeforeBuild;BeforeRebuild">